-In August, 2007, the Company entered into an agreement with two Hungarian individuals to establish In4 Kft ("in4).
-In4's business is focused on software development and information technology purposes.
-The Company is a minority shareholder in in4 with 30% voting rights, which operates under independent management.
+In August, 2007, the Company entered into an agreement with two Hungarian individuals to establish In4 Kft ("in4). in4's business is focused on software development and information technology purposes.
+Originally the Company was a minority shareholder in in4 with 30% voting rights.
+In4 Ltd. operates under independent management.

 In August, 2007, the Company also entered into a loan commitment agreement with in4.
 According to the agreement the Company has committed a loan of approximately \$271,000 to in4.
+The loan amount has been provided by May 31, 2009.
 In November of 2008 the Company transferred to in4 the entire loan amount, upon which the Company elected to covert the loan into an additional 10% equity in in4.
-Since January 15, 2009 the Company maintains a minority 40% equity in in4 Ltd.
+As of January 15, 2009 the Company maintains a minority 40% equity in in4 Ltd. Since capitalization of the loan to equity, as of March 31, 2010 the Company has provided an additional \$333,000 loan to in4 which was converted into equity during the second quarter of 2010, along with an increase of the equity of in4 Ltd by a private investor.
+After capitalization of the loan, the Company has 38.5% equity in in4 Ltd.

-Since the repayment of loans, advances and other investment is contingent on the results of the R&D of iGlue having future economic benefit, management has expensed the Company's investment in in4 and in FireLESS of approximately \$5,000 and \$900, respectively and loan to in4 of approximately \$310,000 as R&D in the accompanying condensed consolidated statements of operations, in accordance with SFAS No. 68 "Research and Development Arrangements".
+Since the repayment of loans, advances and other investment is contingent on the results of the R&D of iGlue having future economic benefit, management has expensed the Company's investment in in4 and in FireLESS of approximately \$5,000 and \$900, respectively, and loans to in4 of approximately \$604,000 as R&D in the accompanying condensed consolidated statements of operations, in accordance with ASC 730-10-25 "Research and Development Arrangements".